Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: An Outline of the SDT SN Survey Strategy

-The SN survey strategy proposed by the SDT report is designed with the goal of achieving a relatively flat redshift distribution.
-As the number of SNe increase with volume \citep{Rodney14}, a wide shallow survey is required to make the discovery rates roughly equivalent at each redshift.
-With this requirement in mind, a three tier imaging survey was proposed.
-The first tier consists of a shallow wide field for SNe with $z < 0.4$, over an area of 27.44~deg$^{2}$, using the $Y$+$J$ filters for discovery.
+The SN survey strategy proposed by the SDT report is designed {\red to achieve} a relatively flat redshift distribution {\red using a 3-tier survey, where each successive tier is deeper and covers less area than the previous tier.} The first tier consists of a shallow wide field for SNe with $z < 0.4$, over an area of 27.44~deg$^{2}$, using the $Y$+$J$ filters for discovery.
 The second is a medium tier for SNe with $0.4 \leq z < 0.8$, over a moderate 8.96~deg$^{2}$ area, using the $J$+$H$ filters.
 Finally, the last is a deep tier for SNe with $z \leq 1.7$, over a small 5.04~deg$^{2}$ area, again using the $J$+$H$ filters.
-Table~\ref{exptim} lists the exposure times for each of the three tiers and the number of space-craft pointings required to make up their designated areas.
+Table~\ref{exptim} lists the exposure times for each of the three tiers and the number of spacecraft pointings required to make up their designated areas.
 The different filter combinations for each tier were chosen in order to probe similar rest-frame wavelengths.
 However, for the shallow tier the $Z$-band filter is the only band that covers a rest-frame wavelength range which is sufficiently modeled for cosmological analysis.
-One might assume therefore that redder wavelengths (i.e., $>$ 7000~\AA\ in the rest-frame) will be accurately trained either with data from {\it WFIRST} or precursor data.\\
+One might assume, therefore, that redder wavelengths (i.e., $>$7000~\AA\ in the rest frame) will be accurately trained either with data from {\it WFIRST} or from precursor data.\\

 Of the 146 planned visits, the discovery search will be implemented in only 132.
-The remaining survey time ($\sim$70~days) will be used for host-galaxy follow-up observations i.e., acquiring a template.
+The remaining survey time will be used for host-galaxy follow-up observations, acquiring a template.
 The host-galaxy template spectrum is to be taken a year after the peak brightness of the SN, when the relative amount of light from the SN compared to the galaxy is negligible.
 Thus, in the first year only 27 of the total 30 hours in each 5-day visit will be used, with the remainder deferred to year 2.
 SNe discovered during the second year will have their galaxy reference spectrum taken in year 3, after the discovery component of the 2-year SN survey has concluded. \\